Why Fans Think Colton Underwood is ‘Coming Out’ on GMA

 In the promo for the pre-taped interview, she goes on to say to the former football player, “There’s something that you want people to know so can you tell us what is on your heart, if you want to share?”
 He seems to respond, “It’s been a journey for sure.”

 Good Morning America is describing the interview as “deeply personal.”
-While Bachelor Nation fans will have to tune in tomorrow to hear the announcement, many have taken to social media theorizing Underwood will be coming out as a gay man.
+While Bachelor Nation fans will have to tune in tomorrow to hear the announcement, many have taken to social media theorizing Underwood will be coming out as gay.

 He previously addressed his sexuality, including the revelation that he questioned if he was gay in his book The First Time: Finding Myself and Looking for Love on Reality TV.